DevProgress/code-of-conduct/code-of-conduct.md

 ### Credits

-18F is greatly appreciative of the multiple sources that we drew from to build this Code of Conduct, including:
+DevProgress is greatly appreciative of the multiple sources that we drew from to build this Code of Conduct, including:

+* [18F Code of Conduct](http://github.com/18F/code-of-conduct/) official Code of Conduct of 18F (a digital delivery team within the General Services Administration).
 * [Bridge Foundry Code of Conduct](http://bridgefoundry.org/code-of-conduct/) used for RailsBridge, and other related workshops and open source projects
 * [Open Hatch Project Codes of Conduct](https://openhatch.org/wiki/Project_codes_of_conduct)
 * [Yes and Yes Yes Code of Conduct](http://yesandyesyes.com/code-of-conduct)